Measurement and Reduction of Drag Force for Optimizing Performance

 -

-Designing Aircraft and Spacecraft
+Designing Aircraft and Spacecraft:

 Aerodynamic Efficiency: Aircrafts have smooth shapes and wings which as mentioned bear the lift of the aircraft and are also as thin as possible to reduce drag.
 This helps to facilitate smooth flight and minimize fuel consumption.